MichaelCharles/GettingCleaningProject/CodeBook.md

 To run run_analysis.R

 1. Version Rx64 3.0.2 can be used.
-2. Download the raw data zip file to a local directory for use by R and extract the files. run_analysis.R requires the following files ./test/subject_test.txt
+2. Download the raw data zip file to a working directory UCIHAR for use by R and extract the files. run_analysis.R requires the following files ./test/subject_test.txt
     ./test/X_test.txt